 All students must complete all of the listed steps, even if you’ve previously engaged in a UROP or cross-registered at MIT.

 Decide with your faculty supervisor whether the UROP is to be undertaken for pay, credit or volunteer.
 If a paid UROP, determine pay details with your supervisor.
 Please note that Wellesley Students are not eligible for UROP Direct Funding (UROP office funds).
 Note: MIT is not able to offer paid UROPs (regardless of funding source) to students who are not physically located in the United States (this applies to both MIT & Wellesley students).
-Also, Wellesley will not allow students to cross-register for credit UROPs in winter (IAP) or summer – UROPs in these periods must be pay/volunteer only.
+Also, Wellesley will not allow students to cross-register for credit UROPs in winter (IAP) – UROPs in this period must be pay/volunteer only.

 For subject number, list MIT department/course # number followed by UR code as noted below.